ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 		<tr>
 			<td>{@link module:image/imageupload~ImageUpload Image upload} plugin</td>
 			<td>
-				<p>A top–level plugin that responds to actions of the users (e.g. when a file is dropped into the content) by uploading files to the server and updating the edited content once the upload finished.
+				<p>A top–level plugin that responds to actions of the users (e.g. when a file is dropped into the content) by uploading files to the server and updating the edited content once the upload finishes.
 This particular plugin handles user actions related to uploading images.</p>
 				<p>It uses the <code>FileRepository</code> API to spawn upload adapter instances, triggers the image upload (<code>UploadAdapter.upload()</code>) and finally uses the data returned by the adapter's upload promise to update the image in the editor content.</p>
 				<p>See the <a href="#how-does-the-image-upload-work">"How does the image upload work?"</a> section to learn more.</p>
 			</td>